danadria/danadria.github.io/_pages/about.md

 My name is Daniel Anadria and I am a computational statistician interested in socio-technical approaches to responsible AI system development.
 I am a doctoral researcher at Utrecht University (dept. Methodology & Statistics) with affiliate appointments at Delft University of Technology (fac.
 Technology Policy and Management) and University Medical Center Utrecht (Julius Center).

-My work combines computational modeling and socio-technical system mapping with the aim of guiding the responsible development, implementation, and maintenance of data-driven clinical decision support systems.
-I'm interested in ways to evaluate and ensure that AI systems exhibit desirable properties such as fairness, transparency, safety, whilst conforming to the regulations of the European single market in their operations.
-I draw insights from my education and experiences in the domains of statistics, applied data science, natural language processing, and psychology.
-I believe that safe AI systems require purposeful engineering cognizant of the broader societal context.
+My work combines computational methods and system-theoretic approaches with the aim of guiding the responsible development, implementation, and maintenance of clinical AI systems.
+I'm interested in the design and testing of evaluation and control methods for ensuring that data-driven AI systems exhibit human-centric values in their operations, incuding safety, transparency, and as fairness.
+I draw insights from a wide array of disciplines and attempt to make my work relevant to a diverse set of real-world stakeholders.
+My work is informed by the legal requirements of the European single market.
+I draw inspiration from my education and experiences in the domains of methodology and statistics, applied data science, natural language processing, and psychology.
+I believe that safe AI systems require purposeful design.

 <br>